starting at 1 p.m.

 ■ Second Biggest Hemlock Ever Documented -- Video prepared by Great Smoky Mountains Association © 2010

 Here are links to some valuable on-line resources and to some other nonprofit organizations we're aware of that have hemlock-saving goals, provide reliable hemlock-related information, and/or are actively engaged in the hemlocks vs. woolly adelgids battle.
-This list is by no means all-inclusive, so if you know of others that are environmentally informative and would benefit our community, please let us know.
+This list is by no means all-inclusive, so if you know of others that are relevant and would benefit our community, please let us know.
 And thanks!

 MacKaye Trail Association

-Hemlock Species in the Eastern United States
+Project for Conservation of Hemlock Species in the Eastern United States

 ■ Chemical Product Labels and Material Safety Data Sheets

-Eastern Native Tree Society
+Native Tree Society